Poulbi/compenhance/computerenhance.md

 IP register holds where the next instruction is before it gets executed.
 # 28. [Response to a Reporter Regarding "Clean Code, Horrible Performance"](https://www.computerenhance.com/p/response-to-a-reporter-regarding)
 # 29. [Monday Q&A #7 (2023-04-10)](https://www.computerenhance.com/p/monday-q-and-a-7-2023-04-10)
+Hacker's delight's `popcnt` can easily find the parity.
+There are instructions that push and pop the flags register.
+Registers don't have garbage value they can even have input values from the OS (like adresses you need).
+AF is often used for math on ASCII or BCD, symbols represented as binary.
+Order of bits in a register is not how they are stored physically.

+Sign extension is creating a 16bit value by replicating the high bit in the high bit.

 # 30. [Simulating Memory](https://www.computerenhance.com/p/simulating-memory)
 Segment registers are used to access megabytes of memory.
 ```asm